 Do you wish you had a checklist to make sure you’ve taken every possible step to maximize your network health?

 Every network is different.
 Depending on your organization’s needs and infrastructure, the way you configure and monitor it will vary.
-But following best practices will help you optimize devices as much as possible.
+But following best practices will help you know how to improve network infrastructure.
 Here are ten steps you can take to improve your network monitoring.

 1. Map out your current architecture and ensure its accuracy